USS De Haven (DD-469): Service history

 De Haven sailed from Norfolk, Va. and reached Tongatapu, Tonga Islands, 28 November 1942 to escort a convoy of troopships to Guadalcanal to relieve the Marines who had been there since the invasion landings in August.
 De Haven screened the transports off Guadalcanal from 7 to 14 December, then sailed out of Espiritu Santo and Nouméa in the continuing Solomon Islands operations.
 She patrolled in the waters of the Southern Solomons to stop the "Tokyo Express", the nightly effort to supply the beleaguered Japanese troops still fighting on the invaded islands, and took part in two bombardments of Kolombangara island during January 1943.

 On 1 February 1943, De Haven screened six LCTs and a seaplane tender establishing a beachhead at Maravovo on Guadalcanal.
 While escorting two of the landing craft back to their base in the afternoon, De Haven was warned of an impending air attack by Japanese aircraft supporting Operation Ke.
 She sighted nine unidentified planes and opened fire as six swung sharply toward her.
 She shot down three of these planes, but not before all six had dropped their bombs.
 De Haven was hit by three bombs and further damaged by a near miss.
 One bomb hit the superstructure squarely, killing the commanding officer instantly.
 All was lost after the first hit and the ship began to settle rapidly, sinking in Ironbottom Sound about 2 nmi east of Savo Island.
 One of the LCTs she had escorted rescued the survivors.
 De Haven lost 167 killed and 38 wounded.

 Her wreck was discovered by Robert Ballard in 1992.

 2025 Ocean Exploration Trusts Expedition

 Located in the Solomon Islands, Iron Bottom Sound was the site of five major naval battles during the early years of the Pacific campaign during World War II.
 Over 100 naval vessels were lost during battles here, but only 30 have been located, and at least 21 remain to be found in the deep waters of Iron Bottom Sound.

-On July 8, 2025, E/V Nautilus definitively rediscovered De Haven.
+On July 8, 2025, E/V Nautilus identified the wreck of the De Haven.